43rd GST Council Meeting Highlights, Updates, Outcome, and More

 1. Exemption on Import of Particular Medications

-A Group of Ministers (GoM) has to be established to determine new exemption rates and assess the need for additional reductions.
-The GOM must submit its report by June 8, 2021.
+The Council decided to establish a Group of Ministers (GoM) to determine new exemption rates and assess the necessity of additional reductions.

 1. Reduction of GST Rates on a Few Goods and Services